Dynafit Backcountry Skiing Bindings – Info Index

 What is the Dynafit binding?

 Dynafit is a backcountry skiing binding that allows you to ski downhill with your boot attached to your ski the same way a regular alpine ski binding functions, yet transforms into a touring/climbing binding for skiing uphill or across level ground with your heels free to move up and down.
 The binding is available in numerous models.
 The TLT Speed (Tour Lite Tech) has been available for several decades.
-We have used the TLT extensively and highly recommend it as well as the Dynafit Comfort, ST and FT model offerings, as well as the TLT Radical FT and TLT Radical ST.
+We have used the TLT extensively and highly recommend it as well as the Dynafit Comfort, ST and FT model offerings, as well as the TLT Radical FT and TLT Radical ST. Note that this TYPE of backcountry skiing binding is commonly called a “tech” binding.
+“Dynafit” is a brand.

-Below, Dynafit models available for 2011/2012 season according to Dynafit catalog:
+Below, Dynafit models generally available for 2017/2018 season:

-- TLT Speed Radical (New version of Speed)
+– TLT Speed

 GET A GOOD DEAL ON DYNAFIT BINDINGS!